Blue: Religion

-Blue in Paganism: Blue is associated with peace, truth, wisdom, protection, and patience.
-It helps with healing, psychic ability, harmony, and understanding.

 Sports

 In sports, blue is widely represented in uniforms in part because the majority of national teams wear the colours of their national flag.
 For example, the national men's football team of France are known as Les Bleus (the Blues).
 Similarly, Argentina, Italy, and Uruguay wear blue shirts.
 The Asian Football Confederation and the Oceania Football Confederation use blue text on their logos.
-Blue is well represented in baseball (Blue Jays, basketball, and American football, and Ice hockey.
+Blue is well represented in baseball (Blue Jays), basketball, and American football, and Ice hockey.
 The Indian national cricket team wears blue uniform during One day international matches, as such the team is also referred to as "Men in Blue".

 Politics

 Unlike red or green, blue was not strongly associated with any particular country, religion or political movement.
 As the colour of harmony, it was chosen as the colour for the flags of the United Nations, the European Union, and NATO.

-In politics, blue is sometimes used as the colour of conservative parties, contrasting with the red of more leftist parties.
-It is the colour of the British Conservative party.
-However, in the United States, the colours are reversed.
-To avoid associations of the Democrats with socialism or the far left, States which voted Democratic in four consecutive presidential elections are termed "blue states", while those which voted for Republicans are termed "red states".
-States which voted for different parties in two of the last four presidential elections are called "Swing States", and are usually coloured purple, a mix of red and blue, or sometimes pink or light blue.
+In politics, blue is often used as the colour of conservative parties, contrasting with the red associated with left-wing parties.
+Some conservative parties that use the colour blue include the Conservative Party (UK), Conservative Party of Canada, Liberal Party of Australia, Liberal Party of Brazil, and Likud of Israel.
+However, in some countries, blue is not associated main conservative party.
+In the United States, the liberal Democratic Party is associated with blue, while the conservative Republican Party is associated with red.
+US states which have been won by the Democratic Party in four consecutive presidential elections are termed "blue states", while those that have been won by the Republican Party are termed "red states".
+South Korea also uses this colour model, with the Democratic Party on the left using blue and the People Power Party on the right using red.